If your landlord wants to end your tenancy

 Your landlord can end the let at any time by serving a written ‘notice to quit’.
 The notice period will depend on the tenancy or agreement, but is often at least 4 weeks.

 If there’s a break clause in the tenancy agreement, your landlord can give you notice after this.
-However, your landlord doesn’t have a guaranteed right to possession during the first 6 months of the tenancy.
+However, your landlord does not have a guaranteed right to possession during the first 6 months of the tenancy.

-If the notice period expires and you don’t leave the property, your landlord may start the process of eviction through the courts.
+Your landlord cannot remove you by force.
+If the notice period expires and you do not leave the property, your landlord may start the process of eviction through the courts.